Bing Crosby: Homes

-After Crosby's death, his eldest son, Gary, wrote a highly critical memoir, Going My Own Way (1983), depicting his father as cruel, cold, remote, and physically and psychologically abusive.
+Children

+After Crosby's death, his eldest son, Gary, published a highly critical memoir, Going My Own Way (1983; written in collaboration with noted music journalist Ross Firestone), depicting his father as cruel, cold, remote, and physically and psychologically abusive.
 While acknowledging that corporal punishments took place, there were reports of all of Gary's immediate siblings distancing themselves from the abuse claims, either in public or in private.

 Crosby's younger son Phillip disputed his brother Gary's claims about their father.
 Around the time Gary published his claims, Phillip stated to the press that "Gary is a whining, bitching crybaby, walking around with a two-by-four on his shoulder and just daring people to nudge it off."
 Nevertheless, Phillip did not deny that Crosby believed in corporal punishment.
 In an interview with People magazine, Phillip stated that "we never got an extra whack or a cuff we didn't deserve".